sanath95/MarketFlow/README.md

     - Give the "Dataset ID".
     - Select region "europe-west3" and click "Create dataset".
     - Click on the kebab menu button next to the dataset id and select "Create table".
-    - Give the table a name for gold prices.
+    - Give the table a name for gold prices data.
-    - Create another table for bitcoin prices.
+    - Create another table for bitcoin prices data.
+    - Create another table for DBT transformed data.

 8. **ETL for historical data**